johnwalker189/MLM-Management-App/README.md

 Thanks for visiting this repository, people!
 Honestly, I think I still have a **very** long way to go in terms of coding.
 If you wish to contact me for a deeper chat, my discord ID is @johnwalker189.

-I hope I can come back with a new project soon xD.
+I hope I can come back with a new project soon enough, ehe.